corex/config/README.md

 ## Adapters

+It is possible to write your own adapter by extending AbstractAdapter or implementing AdapterInterface.

-Following adapters expose arrays as the basis for configuration values.
+Following standard adapters expose arrays as the basis for configuration values.

 **ArrayAdapter**